-Ordinary shares are not subject to any sinking fund provision under our memorandum and articles of association or as a matter of the laws of England and Wales.
+Ordinary shares are not subject to any sinking fund provision under the Articles or as a matter of the laws of England and Wales.

 Liability to further calls

 No holder of our ordinary shares will be required to make additional contributions of capital in respect of our ordinary shares in the future.